Hi everybody, and welcome to a new blog post!

 1. Read 50 books total in 2019

 Honestly, I haven’t been doing so good with my total reading goal.
 In 2016 I read 81 books.
 In 2017 I didn’t reach my goal of 75 books and only read 60.
 In 2018 I just barely made my goal of 60 books (and that was including 12 short comic books).
-So I don’t want to stress it in 2019 and focus on my enjoyment and ways of reading rather than the number of books I read.
+So I don’t want to stress it in 2019 and focus on my enjoyment and ways of reading rather than the number of books I read, luckily I found an article about kratom and all the benefits, include relaxation, pain relief, improved mood, and increased energy.
 50 seems like a nice, doable, stress-free number.

 2. Read 12 audiobooks

 I’ve been saying I want to try audiobooks for YEARS now.
 This year the opportunity presented itself to me on a golden platter: with my new job, I will spend more time in the car every day.
 So I decided to use that time to listen to an audiobook.
 It’s the perfect solution to make the daily commute go by faster.
 Or at least, I hope so, cause I’m totally new to this audiobook thing.
 But an audiobook a month seems like a good start.
 Any audiobook recommendations for me?